k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

     SELECT * FROM CASES WHERE ACTIVITY_ID IN (...)
     ~~~

-  * The **size** value will determine the number of ACTIVITY_ID values included in the SQL.
+  * The **size** value determines the number of ACTIVITY_ID values included in the SQL.

   * Additional parameters can be added to the WHERE clause if needed.
 For example, to filter cases by their status.

   * The **SourceDbQuery** Actor supports [non-prepared statement parameters](/articles/19_Broadway/actors/05_db_actors.md#example-of-non-prepared-statement).
 For example, to dynamically transfer a table or column name to a query.

-* **Stage 1**, an empty Stage in the template to enable adding additional activities that can be performed on the data prior to loading it to the target DB, like it is done by a [Root function](/articles/07_table_population/02_source_object_types.md) in a regular population object.
+* **Stage 1**, an empty Stage in the template to enable adding additional activities that can be performed on the data prior to loading it to the target DB, similar to by a [Root function](/articles/07_table_population/02_source_object_types.md) that is added in a regular population object.

 * **LU Table** Stage, defines the target LU table using the **DbLoad** Actor.